ropensci/datapack/README.md

 Then install the R packages from the R console:

 ```
-install.packages("datapackage")
+install.packages("datapack")
-library(datapackage)
+library(datapack)
 ```

-The *datapackage* R package should be available for use at this point
+The *datapack* R package should be available for use at this point

 ## Installing on Windows